kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 There are two ways of referencing AdmissionChecks in the ClusterQueue's spec:

 - `.spec.admissionChecks` - is the list of AdmissionChecks that will be run for all Workloads submitted to the ClusterQueue
-- `.spec.admissionCheckStrategy` - wraps the list of `AdmissionCheckStrategyRules` that give you more flexibility.
+- `.spec.admissionCheckStrategy` - wraps the list of `admissionCheckStrategyRules` that give you more flexibility.
 It allows you to both run an AdmissionCheck for all Workloads or to associate an AdmissionCheck with a specific ResourceFlavor.
 To specify ResourceFlavors that an AdmissionCheck should run for use the `admissionCheckStrategyRule.onFlavors` field, and if you want to run AdmissionCheck for all Workloads, simply leave the field empty.

 See examples below:

-Using `.spec.AdmissionChecks`
+Using `.spec.admissionChecks`

 ```yaml
 apiVersion: kueue.x-k8s.io/v1beta1